Kanasia-Moore/Global-Superstore-Discount-Strategy-Profitability-Analysis/docs/qc_summary.md

 This validates whether the `people` table can be safely joined for region-level attribution.
 Any unmatched rows should be noted because they may affect regional performance reporting.

 ---
+### 12. Unmatched People Rows Check

+This qc was perfomed to identify the outlier of the join between the `orders` and `people` tables using region.

+**QC Findings:**
+- Region `Canada`

+**Interpretation:**
+Investigation showed that the unmatched rows are associated with the "Canada" region, which does not exist in the people table.

+---
+### 13. "Canada" Region Order Impact Check

+This QC is to comapare

+**QC Findings:**

+- % of total rows unmatched: `.8%`
+- Unmatched sales: `$66,928.17`
+- % of total sales unmatched: `.5%`

+**Interpretation:**
+This check confirms that not all regions in the orders table have a corresponding match in the people table.

+**As a result:**

+- These records have no assigned manager (Person)
+- Region-level reporting may be incomplete for these orders
+- Manager-based KPIs may exclude or misrepresent this portion of data

+The affected records were retained to preserve overall data integrity, but the missing mapping represents a data modeling gap that should be addressed for accurate regional attribution.

+---

 ## Overall QC Conclusion